Tyler Junior College requires at least 120 to complete a bachelor's degree.

-Tyler Junior College does accept transfer credits.
+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+Tyler Junior College accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Tyler Junior College has a summer session, so students can earn credits during the summer.

 Tyler Junior College offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 |AP Credit Accepted||√|